Toxic shock syndrome: Campaign after Natasha Scott-Falber's death

 "Only the evening before she died she was telling me off for fussing over her, and saying that she was feeling much better.

-"She died peacefully at approximately 6.45am on Valentine's Day after falling asleep watching one of her favourite TV programmes."'Reeling from shock'
+"She died peacefully at approximately 6.45am on Valentine's Day after falling asleep watching one of her favourite TV programmes."

 She added: "We cannot express how much we miss our beautiful, gifted, kind and funny Natasha.